TVR Wedge chassis sill (‘outrigger’) repairs

 The easiest way to find the mastic is to insert a slim blade such as a stiff wallpaper scraper into the gap between sill cover and bodyshell, and move the blade forwards and backwards.
 The mastic can usually be sliced through by judicious application of the scraper.
 Note that the mastic often hides bolts or screws!

 Once the covers are off, it will rapidly become obvious how bad things have become!
 In worst cases, the chassis rail will have large holes or even sections missing: the sill plates may be perforated or have been eaten away from the edges.
 In this respect, it’s usually the rear sill plates that suffer most.
-For this description we will assume that both the tubing and the plates are beyond saving… it’s unlikely that the tubes would be worse than the plates, though it’s possible to replace just the plates as long as the tubes aren’t too bad.
+For this description we will assume that both the tubing and the plates are beyond saving, though it’s possible to replace just the plates as long as the tubes aren’t too bad.
 I find that if a grinding disc in a drill can take the tubes back to shiny steel without producing any holes, they’re probably OK.
 It’s generally accepted, by the way, that DIY repairs in this area are fine as long as you don’t allow the chassis to twist whilst the sills are chopped up.
 In practise this means keeping the car straight and level while you do the job.
 Not too difficult; I’ve done the job in the street by just running the wheels up onto the kerb to allow more room underneath for swinging the MIG torch.

 So, where to start.
 You can identify the seatbelt mounting (the nut welded to the rear plate, which can be ground off and re-used if you’re careful) and the A/B pillar tube mountings: any remaining bolts just help to keep the bodyshell in place.
 Remove all nuts and bolts.
 You may as well grind them off if they’re rusty, and fit new ones (and if you use stainless, use grease on the threads to stop 'galling' which can lock nuts on solid to the point of needing to be cut off afterwards).
 Recover all rubber bushes and packing pieces, noting where they went.